 They keep customer service humming

 On social media, 47% expect a response time within an hour and 84% expect that a response should take no longer than a day.
-Expectations are similar when it comes to responding to emails and it’s clear that prevalent use of mobile and social media have fired up these expectations.
+Expectations are similar when it comes to responding to emails and it’s clear that the prevalent use of mobile and social media has fired up these expectations.

-This is another powerful way that virtual assistants help startups to grow – they can become your eyes and ears and keep you connected with your customers.
+This is another powerful way that most virtual assistants help grow your business – they can become your eyes and ears and keep you connected with your customers.
 In a 24/7 world, you may even find that a virtual assistant based in a different timezone helps you to maintain quick response times no matter where the customer is based.

 Repeatable success needs a clear process.
 Scaling up means that the process can be repeated and expanded.
 For example, how do you go from generating 50 leads to 500?
 To get to this point, you’re going to need very clear processes and documentation to record those processes.

-What about ROI?
+What About ROI?